aido-dev/aido/CODE_OF_CONDUCT.md

 - Any conduct that makes participation unsafe or hostile.

 ## Scope
-This Code applies within all aido project spaces and when representing the project in public.
+This Code applies within all Aido project spaces and when representing the project in public.
 It covers maintainers, contributors, users, and anyone engaging with the project.

 ## Reporting Concerns
 If you experience or witness a Code of Conduct issue: